-As a Progressionite you love to hate Murph.
+As a Progressionite, you love to hate Murph.
 One of the longest Hero WODs and arguably the hardest.
 If you have never participated in our Murph event, You should plan on it this year.
-May 31st is the date.
+May 30th is the date.
 Save it!
-It is easily our biggest group work out of the year, and probably the biggest group work out in Rochester MN.
+It is easily our biggest group workout of the year and probably the biggest group workout in Rochester, MN.
 With up to 150 people completing the Work out in a 2-hour span of time.

 I highly encourage you to read the story of Murph here: Lieutenant Murphy

 You can also watch the movie “Lone Survivor” which tells the story.